 Having inadequate SDSs is also a business and reputational risk.
 Customers receiving non-compliant SDSs may require corrections before progressing with a purchase, and audits may identify inadequate SDSs for action.
 This could result in delays to products being placed on the market which may lead to companies incurring further costs along their supply chain.
 Compliant SDSs will not only be safer, but also more economically feasible as they reduce the need for corrective actions thereby increasing confidence in those using the SDS.

-NCEC’s fully outsourced SDS authoring and translation service help customers minimise operational risk and supports compliance to the regulations by ensuring your SDSs are accurate and cover all the top-level safety information on your products.
+NCEC’s SDS authoring and translation service help customers minimise operational risk and supports compliance to the regulations by ensuring your SDSs are accurate and cover all the top-level safety information on your products.

 Whether you need a completely outsourced service, help with specific projects or to verify that you are compliant, our experts are ready to help.
 Please contact us using the form at the side or email us at [email protected].

 Regulations impacting your SDSs

 All SDS regulations originate from the Global Harmonised System (GHS) from which ‘building blocks’ for hazard classifications are established.
 GHS aims to improve the health and safety of workers, consumers and the environment by ensuring that information on the hazards of chemicals is consistent around the world.